LukaFontanilla/ef_education_extension/README.md

 6. In your copy of the extension tablet you have `manifest.lkml` file.

     You can either drag & upload this file into your Looker project, or create your own manifest file (e.g. to change the extension name).
-7. Update the `data_portal.model.lkml` file in your project:
+7. Update the `ef_education_extension.model.lkml` file in your project:
     - Add a [connection parameter](https://docs.looker.com/r/lookml/types/model/connection) to this model.
 It can be any connection, it doesn't matter which.
     - [Configure the model you created](https://docs.looker.com/r/develop/configure-model) so that it has access to the connection.
 8. Connect your new project to Git.
 You can do this multiple ways: